 - Environmental Ministry is committed to actively cherishing and protecting the good Earth that our Creator has provided as our home.

 WHO WE ARE / WHAT WE DO

 The Environmental Ministry Team’s main task is to introduce church members and others to an understanding of our connection to natural world and all Earth’s physical and biological systems.
-We will work towards helping members and our community understand the need to protect and conserve our natural resources; our air, soil water, plants, and animals in a manner that ensure our posterity’s future in harmony with nature, as well as the continued survival of the rich diversity of life on Earth.
+We will work towards helping members and our community understand the need to protect and conserve our natural resources; our air, soil, water, plants, and animals, in a manner that ensures our posterity’s future in harmony with nature, as well as the continued survival of the rich diversity of life on Earth.
 We will initiate projects in order to strive towards these ends.
 For us, there is no Planet B.

 To assist us, the Environmental Ministry works with the Tehachapi Branch of Farmworker Institute for Education and Leadership Development (FIELD.)
 A FIELD crew helps us with landscaping projects, such as those shown below.
 FIELD also handles TCC’s recycling program.
 This ministry encourages the congregation in their recycling efforts.

 FIELD Landscape Crew Improving Church Gardens